From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 Another mentor in Allen’s journey has been Jordan Palmer, a quarterbacks guru to many.

-Palmer has also become one of the coaches for quarterbacks, working with prospects and professionals alike to hone their craft.
-Allen has been a client dating back to their 2013 meeting.
+Palmer also has become one of the coaches for quarterbacks, working with prospects and professionals alike to hone their craft.
+Allen has been a client since their 2013 meeting.

 To prepare for the draft in 2018, Allen spent the better part of his winter in California, working with Palmer and rooming with fellow prospects Sam Darnold and Josh Allen (no relation).
-Allen went undrafted, but signed as a college free agent with the Panthers.
+Allen went undrafted but signed as a college free agent with the Panthers.
 The following offseason, the three quarterbacks reunited and rented a house together while training with Palmer.

 This year, things changed.
-Shortly after they teamed up in Dana Point, Calif., the world shut down because of the novel coronavirus pandemic and what was expected to be a weeks-long stay turned into near seven-month residency.
+Shortly after they teamed up in Dana Point, Calif., the world shut down because of the novel coronavirus pandemic, and what was expected to be a weeks-long stay turned into near seven-month residency.

-Others joined them early as Palmer trained his draft clients — top overall pick Joe Burrow and future Washington practice-squad quarterback Steven Montez were among them — but the core of Allen, Allen and Darnold stayed until they could report to their NFL training camps.
+Others joined them early as Palmer trained his draft clients — top overall pick Joe Burrow and future Washington practice squad quarterback Steven Montez were among them — but the core of Allen, Allen and Darnold stayed until they could report to their NFL training camps.

 View this post on Instagram